 In 2020/21 a new data specification was introduced resulting from the Covid 19 pandemic for post assurance matching for business rates and grant recipients.

 The reports only indicate inconsistencies that require examination and there is no presumption that any errors, fraud or overpayment have occurred until the investigations have been completed.

-If you require further information about NFI please contact us on the number above.
+If you require further information about NFI please contact us.